nirix/packmule/README.md

     package-as: MyProject
     formats:
       - zip
+      - tar.gz
     ignore:
+      - .DS_Store
       - badfile.bad
       - logs/
       - assets/*.psd

-Now all you need to do is run `packmule pack --version 1.0` inside the directory and your your project is packaged.
+Now all you need to do is run `packmule pack --version 1.0` inside the directory and your your project is packaged into `MyProject-1.0.zip` and `MyProject-1.0.tar.gz`.

 The Packfile
 ------------

-The `Packfile` a YAML file and contains the config options for Packmule when packaging the directory.
+The `Packfile` is a YAML file and contains the config options for Packmule when packaging the directory.

-Currently only Zip archives are supported.
+Packmule supports the following archive formats:

+- zip
+- tar
+- tar.gz
+- tar.bz2